resolvetosavelives/benchmarks/README.md

 - update docs/object_diagram.png with the current object relationships
 - update this README with the latest, and remove cruft

-## A note on js packs and stylesheets
+## A note on javascript and stylesheets

+Note: Some of this may be different now that we're using jsbundling-rails.
+In particular, I think the application.css stylesheet is now handled exclusively by webpack so it combines all of the css from all included modules.
+Someone with more javascript experience might be able to fix this issue now that webpack is being used directly.
+I wonder if the problem actually still exists.

+I leave the original comments below in case they help someone clean it up:

 You may notice a couple things that seem wasteful across the following files which reference this note:

-- `packs/base.js`
+- `javascript/base.js`
-- `packs/application.js`
+- `javascript/application.js`
 - `layouts/application.html.erb`
 - `helpers/application_helper.rb`

-First, there is both an `import "stylesheets/application.scss"` in `packs.base.js` and a `<%= stylesheet_pack_tag 'application', media: 'all' %>` in `layouts/application.html.erb`.
+First, there is both an `import "stylesheets/application.scss"` in `base.js` and a `<%= stylesheet_pack_tag 'application', media: 'all' %>` in `layouts/application.html.erb`.

 If you remove `<%= stylesheet_pack_tag 'application', media: 'all' %>` you will get no styling.

 If you remove `import "stylesheets/application.scss"` you will get no tootips due to a JS error `tooltip is not a function`.

-Second, you might think you could load `packs/base.js` on every page and remove the `import "./base"` at the top of `packs/application.js`, so that you are not effectively loading `base.js` twice.
+Second, you might think you could load `base.js` on every page and remove the `import "./base"` at the top of `application.js`, so that you are not effectively loading `base.js` twice.

 If you remove this import you will again get the JS error `tooltip is not a function`.